chrisnoonan98675/site/xl-deploy/concept/types-of-orchestrators-in-xl-deploy.markdown

 You can use more than one orchestrator in a deployment.
 For more information, refer to [Combining multiple orchestrators](/xl-deploy/concept/combining-multiple-orchestrators.html).

+For examples of deployment plans using different orchestrators, refer to [Examples of orchestrators in XL Deploy](/xl-deploy/concept/examples-of-orchestrators-in-xl-deploy.html#by-deployment-group-orchestrators).

 ## Default orchestrator

 The default orchestrator "interleaves" all individual component changes by running all steps of a given [order](https://docs.xebialabs.com/xl-deploy/concept/steps-and-steplists-in-xl-deploy.html#steplist) for all components.
 This results in an overall workflow that first stops all containers, then removes all old components, then adds the new ones, and so on.